Fania/magic/readme.md

 ## Todo

+- [ ] add animation to presets and random?
-- [ ] animation broken? cache problem?
+- [ ] animation broken? cache problem? no, i think this is CSSOM problem, see animationCSS function
 - [ ] overlay broken? cache problem?
 - [ ] add dropdown for shared lengths per order
 - [ ] cache needs updating if changes on server